MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

   - zerotrust-adopt
 ---

-# Deploy additional security and threat protection (prevent business damage from a breach)
+# Implement security breach prevention and recovery infrastructure

 Intro

-## The adoption cycle for deploying additional security and threat protection
+## The adoption cycle for implementing security breach prevention and recovery infrastructure

 This article walks through this business scenario using the same lifecycle phases as the [Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework/overview)—Define strategy, Plan, Ready, Adopt, and Govern and manage—but adapted for Zero Trust.